mucherino/teaching/lowlevel/myabs.md

-# C programming
+# My own absolute value function

-## A simple C function
+## C version

-We consider the following small function in C:
+We consider the following simple function in C:

 	int myabs(int a)
 	{